namehash/namegraph-collections/readme.md

 ## NameGraph [[Github]](https://github.com/namehash/namegraph)

-Building on this collections templates pipeline, NameGraph empowers ENS registrar apps to build new name discovery user experiences.
+Building on this collections pipeline, NameGraph empowers ENS registrar apps to build new name discovery user experiences.
 Surf more than 21 million name ideas across more than 400,000 name collections, or generate infinite related name suggestions.

 Visit NameGraph at [namegraph.dev](https://namegraph.dev) and [shoot for the moon](https://www.namegraph.dev/collections?search=moon)!